bad63r/dotfiles/i3/README.md

 # **My nooby guide for i3wm**

 This is my knowledge collected over some time using i3 wm.
 You can find all of this on the internet with a little bit of persistance, but here it's on one place.
+My every configuration file for mentioned program can be found in my [dotfiles](https://github.com/bad63r/dotfiles).

-## **Dunst**
+### **Dunst**

 [Dunst](https://dunst-project.org) is a lightweight replacement for the notification-daemons.